Neural timescales from a computational perspective

-\begin{itemize} \item “Neural timescales” are measured from different physiological signals (e.g., spikes, field potentials, calcium imaging, fMRI BOLD) and quantified using different methods: how do these measurements relate and differ from one another?
-(Section \ref{section:methods}) \item Which cellular and circuit processes contribute to the diversity of observed neural timescales, and how can mechanistic models of brain dynamics help propose and exclude candidate mechanisms?
-(Section \ref{section:mechanistic}) \item When are ``representational neural timescales'' that mirror environmental timescales necessary (or sufficient) for supporting task-relevant computations, and how to use functional models from machine learning (in particular, recurrent neural networks) to explore such hypotheses?
-(Section \ref{section:functional}) \end{itemize}
+\begin{itemize} \item ``Neural timescales'' are measured from different brain signals, task contexts, and computational methods: how do these measurements relate and differ from one another? \item Which cellular and network processes shape measured timescales, and how can mechanistic models of brain dynamics help propose and exclude candidate mechanisms? \item When are ``representational neural timescales'' that mirror environmental timescales necessary (or sufficient) for supporting task-relevant computations, and how to use functional models from machine learning to explore such hypotheses? \end{itemize}

-We advocate using an integrative perspective, combining computational and empirical approaches, to understand how neural timescales provide a link between brain structure, dynamics, and behavior and discuss studies that laid stepping stones to build such a perspective.